Clinical Microbiology Short Essay Question And Answers

 • There is excessive deposition of haemosiderin pigment in the liver, spleen, and kidneys.

-• Sequel of black water fever include
+• Sequels of black water fever include

 • Circulatory failure